analogdevicesinc/doctools/docs/ci.rst

 Remember to ``systemctl --user daemon-reload`` after modifying.
 With `autoupdate <https://docs.podman.io/en/latest/markdown/podman-auto-update.1.html>`__,
-if the image digest of the container and local storage differ, the local image is considered to be newer and the systemd unit gets restarted.
+if the image-digest of the container and local storage differ, the local image is considered to be newer and the systemd unit gets restarted.

 Tune the limit flags for your needs.